Nickelodeon Global Unlimited

-Nickelodeon Global (formerly Nickelodeon Europe and Nickelodeon Export) is an American-managed specialized children's television channel and the international version of the American Nickelodeon channel.
-It is operated by Paramount Networks EMEAA in Europe, the Middle East, Africa, and Asia, and by Paramount Networks Americas in Latin America and Brazil.
+Nickelodeon Global (Unlimited) formerly Nickelodeon Europe and Nickelodeon Export is an American-managed specialized children's television channel and the international version of the American Nickelodeon channel.
+It is operated by Paramount Networks EMEAA in Europe, the Middle East, Africa, and Asia, and by Paramount Networks Americas in Latin America.

 History

 Nickelodeon Export

 Since the late 1980s, many European countries, including the USSR in 1988, have hosted the American version of the channel, where Nickelodeon became available without translation.
 This expansion followed the strategy used in 1987 for launching MTV Networks Europe.
 Viacom (now Paramount) decided against establishing an independent Nickelodeon channel in Europe to minimize risks.
 On 1 September 1993, Nickelodeon UK was launched in partnership with BSkyB, (now Sky UK), and this version was subsequently distributed throughout the rest of Europe.

 Nickelodeon Global

 The pan-European channel was officially launched on 15 November 1998, under the name Nickelodeon Europe, broadcasting around the clock.
 Between 1998 and 2000, Nickelodeon Europe expanded to Malta, Romania, and Hungary.

 In the early 2000s, the channel introduced four programming blocks, Nick Movies, Toons on Toast, Nick Zone, and Nick Double.
 In 2004, Nickelodeon Europe expanded to the rest of Eastern Europe, including broadcasting in Russian.
 From May 2004 to 2 October 2012, Nickelodeon Europe served as the main channel in the CIS and Baltic countries.

 From 2008 to 2012, the channel experienced periodic technical issues, including audio track problems, which led to certain animated series in English to be broadcast on the channel for some time.
 During this period, promotional texts were also removed.

 On 10 February 2010, a new corporate logo was introduced, aligning with other Nickelodeon channels worldwide featuring the then-new design.
 That same year, although the broadcasting center remained in London, the channel began broadcasting under a Czech license due to the country's minimum broadcasting regulations.

 Between 2010 and 2013, Nickelodeon Europe expanded to the Czech Republic, Slovakia, Croatia, Slovenia, Bulgaria, and Serbia.
 On 17 September 2011, the channel switched to 16:9 widescreen broadcasting, and on 4 October 2011, it switched to HD format.
 In some countries, including the CIS, it is referred to as Nickelodeon HD.

 In 2013, programming of the channel was taken over by Amsterdam.

 In October 2017, audio tracks in Lithuanian, Latvian and Estonian were added for the Baltic States.

 On 31 August 2021, Nickelodeon Europe was renamed Nickelodeon Global, the channel now serves 85 countries.
 Nickelodeon Global retains the Czech license (RRTV) to ensure the continuation of legal broadcasting in the European Union in accordance with the EU Audiovisual Media Services Directive (AVMSD) and the Single Market Law after the UK left the European Union.